 Stations (yes, music stations are included in this!) running 10 – 12 commercials in a row during a spot break.
 This is outrageous.
 But if radio management doesn’t know how to use demand curve pricing and encourages sellers to sell units smaller than 60’s (which is NOT in the clients’ best interest) what else would you expect?
 Read more here

 Horrible copy.
 Absolutely horrible.
 Full of cliché’s and very few commercials addresses listeners’ key benefits.
 (What else would you expect when you have salespeople writing copy, rather than employing a creative director/copywriter?)
+On practically all commercials locally produced by one station includes the phrase “for all of your (fill in the product or service) needs.”
 Also, concerning copy, some stations have been running the same commercials for some clients for over a year!
 No lie!
 They are too damn lazy to change the copy or they are taking the clients’ business for granted.
 Either way, it’s sad.
 Read more about bad copy here

 Practically all stations are using the same traffic reporting service.
 This means when a listener hears a traffic report, the listener couldn’t possibly identify which station they are hearing the report on.
 Because the report is the same on all stations (with the same voice), it could be on practically any station in the market, thus hurting the station’s ability to get “credit” in the ratings.